andrew153d/HomeControl/README.md

 # HomeControl

-# The following is alist of tutorials and website that were used to make the porject:
+#Tutorials and website that were used to make the project:

 	https://www.instructables.com/Python-WebServer-With-Flask-and-Raspberry-Pi/
 	https://diyi0t.com/microcontroller-to-raspberry-pi-wifi-mqtt-communication/